Is Spain safe for travel in 2024? Generally, yes! With the right precautions, travelers can absolutely reduce their risk while visiting Spain.

 Use local insights to stay safe.
 These are some common scams that our locals recommend you watch out for:

 This scam is commonly known as the “shell game”.
 A seated performer will put a ball, pea, or other small objects under a cup or shell, mix the cups or shells around, and ask you to bet which one contains the object.
 It’s rigged, and you won't win.
 More importantly, though, it makes the spectators easy targets—while they’re concentrating on following the shells, they’re not concentrating on watching their stuff.

 In this scam, a Roma (gypsy) woman will offer you a small rosemary plant as a “gift”.
 Often, she’ll also grab your palm to read your fortune.
 While you’re distracted, someone may pick your pockets.
 Or, if she’s working alone, she’ll simply demand money for her “service”.

-Public transportation in Spain is really safe and reliable.
-Buses, trains, and metros are the best ways to get around Spain, but you should keep your wits about you when you’re in a crowd—pickpockets will use the close quarters to try to grab your belongings.
+Locals tell us that buses, trains, and metros are the best ways to get around Spain.
+However, they note that you should keep your wits about you when you’re in a crowd—pickpockets will use the close quarters to try to grab your belongings.

 All tap water in Spain is safe to drink—but as with any place where you’re not used to the water, you will have to get used to the taste.
 You may notice a chlorine-like aftertaste in some coastal areas of Spain.

 The best beaches sport blue flags—that means they meet the highest standards of international health and safety.